-We would welcome questions about the sixth form and will post answers that may be helpful to parents and pupils in general.
+We welcome questions about the Sixth Form and will post answers that may be helpful to parents and pupils in general.

 Please email email@example.com with your question.

-Will there be information and advice on careers and university applications?
+Is there information and advice on careers and university applications?

-Will there be a study area for the sixth form?
+Is there a study area for the Sixth Form?

-Sixth form mentors groups offer excellent pastoral care with a programme of activities to inform, support and guide students through sixth form life.
-A full induction programme in September 2016 will ensure students are fully prepared for sixth form life.
+All Sixth Formers are allocated a tutor group.
+In addition, sixth form mentors offer excellent pastoral care with a programme of activities to inform, support and guide students through Sixth Form life.
+A full induction programme each September will ensure students are fully prepared for Sixth Form life.
 Mentors will provide personalised support to ensure students are on track for success.

 Christ’s has a reputation for outstanding teaching, care and guidance for our current students and this excellence continues into the sixth form where students are taught by staff who know them well.
 Small classes for many of the subjects offered are another tremendous benefit.

 Students are registered in all lessons and are expected to take responsibility for their own study time on and off site.
-Most students will take 4 AS subjects in Year 12 and 3 A2 subjects in Year 13.
+Most students will take 3 or 4 A level or BTEC subjects in Year 12 and 3 in Year 13.
 The student timetable includes enrichment activities and independent study periods.

-Will students be allowed to bring phones to school?
+Are students allowed to bring phones to school?

-Will students be allowed to bring laptops to school?
+Are students allowed to bring laptops to school?

-Yes, there is secure internet and wireless access in the new sixth form building.
-We also have 25 iPads that can be booked out by sixth formers during private study time.
+Yes, there is secure internet and wireless access in the new Sixth Form building.
+We also have a suite of chromebooks that can be booked out by Sixth Formers during private study time.